Lenore (ballad): Background

-In the 18th century there were more than eighteen hundred different German-speaking political entities in Central Europe.
+In the 18th century there were around three hundred different German-speaking political entities in Central Europe.
 During this period, due to influences from the Renaissance and the Enlightenment, Latin and French dominated over the German language, and German literature had mostly been modelled after French and Italian literature.
 These factors led few scholars to recognize the existence of a distinct German culture or literature.

 In order to gain acknowledgement for the German language and thus acquire a distinctively German literary tradition from which it would be possible to get a sense of nationality, philosopher Johann Gottfried Herder believed that it was necessary to preserve German idioms, since they were the element that gave the language its idiosyncrasy and distinguished it from others:

 The idioms are the elegances of which no neighbor can deprive us and they are sacred to the tutelary goddess of the language.
 They are the elegances woven into the spirit of the language, and this spirit is destroyed if they are taken out. [...]
 Take the idiomatic out of a language and you take its spirit and power. [...]
 The idioms of the time of the Meistersänger, of Opitz and Logau, of Luther, etc. should be collected [...]
 And if they are good for nothing else they will at least open the way to the student of the language so he can understand the genius of the nationality, and explain one by the other.
 The idioms of every language are the impressions of its country, its nationality, its history.

 After reading Reliques of Ancient English Poetry by Thomas Percy and James Macpherson's Ossianic poems, Herder thought the means through which Germany could create a unique literature of its own would be to collect folk songs among the lower classes of Germany:

 It will remain eternally true that if we have no Volk, we shall have no public, no nationality, no literature of our own which shall live and work in us.
 Unless our literature is founded on our Volk, we shall write eternally for closet sages and disgusting critics out of whose mouths and stomachs we shall get back what we have given.

 Bürger answered Herder's plea by publishing Lenore, which had been suggested to him by a Low German Volkslied that (according to his biographer, Althof) he heard a peasant girl singing one night, but could only remember a small portion of: